NeuralEnsemble/python-neo/doc/source/core.rst

 There is a simple hierarchy of containers:

 :py:class:`Segment`:
     A container for heterogeneous discrete or continous data sharing a common clock (time basis) but not necessarily the same sampling rate, start time or end time.
 A :py:class:`Segment` can be considered as equivalent to a "trial", "episode", "run", "recording", etc., depending on the experimental context.
-May contain any of the data objects.
+May contain any of the data objects together with :class:`RecordingChannel` and :class:`Unit` objects.

 :py:class:`Block`:
     The top-level container gathering all of the data, discrete and continuous, for a given recording session.
 Contains :class:`Segment` and :class:`RecordingChannelGroup` objects.